AnonymousAliensX/category_navigator/README.md

 }
 ```
 To get the navigator's current position at any time, initialize an object using `NavigatorController()`, pass the controller object to `navigatorController` parameter of the constructor and then use `_navigatorController.activeItemIndex` to get the selected item's index

+# Bugs or Requests

+If you encounter any problems feel free to open an [issue](https://github.com/AnonymousAliensX/CachingDatabase/issues/new?template=bug_report.md).
+If you feel the library is missing a feature, please raise a [ticket](https://github.com/aagarwal1012/Animated-Text-Kit/issues/new?template=feature_request.md) on GitHub and I'll look into it.
+Pull request are also welcome.

+# License
+category_navigator is licensed under `MIT license`.
+View [license](LICENSE).